akueckes/z80pack/README.md

 	- set **vector_graphic_hires_address** as an integer for the start address of the video buffer in memory
 	- set **vector_graphic_hires_fg** as a triple of R,G,B values each between 0 and 255 for the foreground color (simulates a monochrome CRT display color)

-Full documentation of the upstream project is at https://www.icl1900.co.uk/unix4fun/z80pack

-In addition to Udo Munk's instructions on Ubuntu, below are the steps to bild z80pack also on Fedora Linux based on this repo.

 ## PortAudio notes
 The PortAudio sound framework can be selected instead of SDL2 for emulation of devices which support audio (e.g. Cromemco D+7A and ADS Noisemaker emulation).
 First make sure the proper packages are installed (portaudio-devel for Fedora, and portaudio19-dev for Debian/Ubuntu).
 Then use 'WANT_PORTAUDIO=YES make' for building z80pack with support for the PortAudio framework.
 For using Windows Subsystem for Linux (WSL) there may be additional steps required (see WSL section below).